Kitware/dive/docs/Dive-Desktop.md

 ## Desktop Settings

-DIVE Desktop requires a local installation of the VIAME toolkit to run pipelines, train, and do transcoding.
+DIVE Desktop requires a local installation of the VIAME toolkit to run ML pipelines and training.

 * **VIAME Install Path** is set automatically if you use the `launch_dive_interface.[bat|sh]` script from a VIAME install.
 Otherwise, you may need to change this yourself.
     * Use ==Choose :material-folder:== to choose the base installation path, then click ==:material-content-save: Save==.